 Many MEP-T firms, and especially large AE firms, are selling the idea that having all disciplines under one roof makes the design process more integrated.
 In fact, it’s often the opposite.
 TEECOM usually works for an owner or architect and, ideally, has an early seat at the table to influence the project.
 At an MEP-T firm, technology engineers are often kept out of client meetings to protect the fee.
 They end up having to do all their work at the end of the project, which often necessitates last-minute revisions to the overall designs.

 Large AE firms typically purchase many smaller firms and then present themselves as one firm in which everyone works together.
 In reality, the integration and communication isn’t necessarily happening.
 TEECOM operates as a single entity across several offices and regions, performing QA/QC through our headquarters.
 This differentiates us even from other technology consultancies that operate with different offices as different businesses.

-MEPT firms certainly cannot provide advanced services like technology project management or ongoing enterprise support.
-With TEECOMdeliver, our project managers work closely with clients to guide them from strategy, to design, to procurement, to construction, saving time and money and ensuring the best outcomes for users.
-With TEECOMpartner, we guide an organization in this way as it grows across a global real estate portfolio.
+MEP-T firms certainly cannot provide advanced services like technology project management or ongoing enterprise support.
+Our project managers work closely with clients to guide them from strategy, to design, to procurement, to construction, saving time and money and ensuring the best outcomes for users.
+We guide an organization in this way as it grows across a global real estate portfolio.

 TEECOM’s commitment to clients is “We make technology work in buildings.”
 We are not just there to ask a client what they want, put it on the drawing, hand it off to the contractor, and hope for the best.
 We measure our success by whether the right system was chosen for the objective and whether that system functions as intended on the appointed day.